erwin1/homecontrol/README.md

 ```

 By default, they are implemented by
-- EVCharger: connecting to an SMA charger using it's web admin UI (local IP).
+- EVCharger: connecting to an SMA charger using its web admin UI (local IP).
 - ElectricityMeter: there are 2 choices:
-  - connecting to an SMA Inverter (Sunny Boy) using it's web admin UI (local IP).
+  - connecting to an SMA Inverter (Sunny Boy) using its web admin UI (local IP).
   - connecting to a [HomeWizard](https://www.homewizard.com/nl-be/shop/wi-fi-p1-meter/) Wi-Fi P1 meter ([local IP](https://homewizard-energy-api.readthedocs.io/endpoints.html#data-points-for-hwe-p1))
 - EV: connecting to the Tesla REST API